pberrt/long-read-block-assembly/blockassembly/suggestions.md

 - Define the parameters for benchmark (cliping, multi-k, gene-margin...)
 - Define the metrics for benchmark, especially time and RAM consumption.
 But also k-min to prevent local cycles
 - Test on Zamin data
+- Define a minimal env and try on another machine/cluster

 ## Input Data